The ultimate vaping glossary

 Depending on who you talk to, “e-cigarette” is either the name for the whole category of vaping products, or refers to those devices which resemble tobacco cigarettes (see Cigalikes).
 Also, E-cigars, E-pipes, E-hookahs: all terms describing vaping versions of traditional tobacco products.

-E-liquid is the liquid which is aerosolized by vaping products.
+E-liquid or vape juice is the liquid which is aerosolized by vaping products.
 It's typically comprised of 4 ingredient categories: nicotine, humectant (PG/VG), water and flavorings.

 The first mass-produced 2nd generation vaping product, eGo was never trademarked and is sold as a generic product by many suppliers.
 The original eGo device was produced by Joyetech, but all the major manufacturers have a similar device in their inventory.

-All Cig-A-likes contain a filler which acts both as a binder for the e-liquid (so it doesn’t leak) and a wicking material for the liquid to reach the atomizer coil.
+All Cig-A-likes contain a filler which acts both as a binder for the e-liquid (so it doesn’t leak) and a wicking material for the liquid to reach the vape coil.

 The genesis rebuildable atomizer was one of the first commercially available.
 The name is used generically to refer to rebuildables with specific design features.

-GRAS (Generally Recognized As Safe).
+Abbreviation for "Generally Recognized As Safe".
 This applies to food and cosmetic ingredients only, and not to inhalable products since they’ve not been tested for inhalation safety.
-Regardless, GRAS ingriendients should only ever be used in e-liquids.
+Regardless, GRAS ingredients should only ever be used in e-liquids.

 High Resistance (HR)